-Before you make a start on your kit, get along to www.pitbullguitars.com, register on our Community Forum (look for "Community" on our Home Page) and then start a New Topic in the My Build Diary thread to document the progress of your build.
+If you haven't already done so, get along to www.pitbullguitars.com, register on our Community Forum and then put up a "Build Diary" to document the progress of your build.
 Professional and/or qualified help from our forum members and luthiers is far quicker and more precise when they can see how you are progressing should you get stuck and need help.
 Many a mistake has been picked up and corrected by our eagle-eyed Forumites before it's become a biggie!

 Our Community Forum is an excellent resource for every part of your build too.
-Make sure you check out the thread entitled How to build your Pit Bull Electric Guitar and, as a final touch, introduce yourself on the Welcome thread so we can make you feel immediately welcome.
+Make sure you check out the thread entitled "How to build your Pit Bull Electric Guitar" and, as a final touch, introduce yourself on the forum so we can make you feel immediately welcome.